nhsconnect/FHIR-NRLS-API/pages/test/test.md

 **HAPI-FHIR**

-A servlet based RESTful server, which is an Open Source application written in Java.
+A servlet based RESTful server, which is an open-source application written in Java.
 More information can be found at [http://hapifhir.io/](http://hapifhir.io/).

 **Furore Vonk**